 How Would You Like Certification in Project Management?

-If you’re interested in getting a certificate in project management, UMass Amherst’s Isenberg School of Management offers an excellent six-month online bootcamp to meet your project management needs.
+If you’re interested in getting a certificate in project management, Simplilearn, in collaboration with the University of Massachusetts, offers an excellent six-month online bootcamp to meet your project management needs.
 This certification course is aligned with PMI-PMP® and IASSC-Lean Six Sigma and incorporates live online classes and capstone projects that teach you relevant, in-demand project management skills like:

 You can earn 146 PDUs to maintain your CCR for PMI-related certifications.
 After completing the bootcamp, students receive their certificate and an offer of membership in the UMass Amherst Alumni Association.